Trusted WordPress tutorials, when you need them most.

 The last thing your visitors want to see is a generic error message displayed by WordPress.
 The error page lacks details, is unattractive, and doesn’t contain any of your branding.
 It just looks like your website has vanished.

-With that being said, let’s have a look at how you can customize the error page on your WordPress website to make it more helpful.
+With that being said, let’s take a look at how you can customize the error page on your WordPress website to make it more helpful.

 Adding a Custom Database Error Page in WordPress